 Oil paint, long prized for its durability, used to be the gold standard for exteriors and some high-traffic house trim such as handrails, doors, and floors.
 But these days it plays second fiddle to latex.

 Pros: Oil paints dry hard and get harder with time.
-That makes them perfect for high-traffic uses: porch floors, steps, metal handrails, even your front door.
+That makes them perfect for high-traffic uses: porch floors, steps, metal handrails, or even your front door.

 Cons: Over time, oil paint can become brittle and crack, producing an "alligator" look.
 (Some people actually like the effect.)
 Oil paint can never be applied on top of old latex paint; the two won't bond properly.